spinalcordmri/spinalcordmri.github.io/README.md

 forum.dev.spinalcordmri.org
 ```

-Additionally, edit the `/etc/hosts` file to ensure it contains the line `127.0.0.1 forum.dev.neuropoly.org localhost`:
+Additionally, edit the `/etc/hosts` file to ensure that it looks like the following:

 ```console
 root@forum:~# sudo nano /etc/hosts